Josh Lowe Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Josh Lowe and his .559 slugging percentage over his past 10 games, take on starting pitcher Xzavion Curry and the Cleveland Guardians at Tropicana Field, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe, who went 1-for-4 last time out, take on Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his last game against the Cardinals.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Josh Lowe Game Info & Props vs. the Guardians